-The Historical Context for the Institute for Teaching
+The Historical Context for the Institute of Teaching

 Inner Peace through A Course In Miracles